 The owner of a vacant lot next to mine is building a new home.
 She has asked whether I will grant her an "easement" to use my driveway instead of building her own.
 While it is possible to construct a new driveway on her property, our lots are located on a rocky hill, so constructing a new driveway will be expensive.
 I don't have a problem allowing her to use my driveway for now, but I want to have the ability to stop her access in the future.
 And I'm especially uncomfortable with the idea that she might sell the place and I'd have to allow access to someone I don't even know.
 Can I grant an easement that is temporary and only for my soon-to-be neighbor?

 The law does provide a possible way for you to limit use of your driveway to your soon-to-be neighbor and retain the right to revoke or terminate access.
 However, the agreement will be called a "license," not an "easement."
 Unlike an easement, a license can normally be revoked at any time, for any reason.

-If you grant your neighbor access under the terms of an easement agreement, you may find it difficult to revoke, including after your neighbor sells her property.
+If you grant your neighbor access under the terms of an easement agreement, you could find it difficult to revoke, including after your neighbor sells her property.
 Easements grant a right to one person to use property that is owned by another.
 Often they are recorded with the county clerk and made a part of the public record.
-In most cases, the party who is granted the right must agree before that right can be revoked (taken away).
+In most cases, the party who is granted the right would have to agree before that the right can be revoked (taken away).

-On the other hand, a license agreement doesn't “run with the land” and may be revoked by the person who grants it.
-License agreements may allow temporary use of your property that is similar to the use allowed by an easement, but with a license you will retain significantly more control.
+On the other hand, a license agreement doesn't "run with the land" and can be revoked by the person who grants it.
+License agreements can allow temporary use of a property that is similar to the use allowed by an easement, but with a license you retain significantly more control.